-Bitcoin (BTC), the first and premier cryptocurrency- a virtual currency specifically purposed to serve as a medium of exchange which employs cryptographical functions to carry out financial transactions- was invented by Satoshi Nakatomo who announced Bitcoin in late 2008.
-At the time Bitcoin started, it had no value because no one was ready to purchase it.
+Bitcoin (BTC), the first and premier cryptocurrency - a virtual currency specifically purposed to serve as a medium of exchange which employs cryptographical functions to carry out financial transactions - was invented by Satoshi Nakatomo, who announced Bitcoin in late 2008.
+When Bitcoin started, it had no value because no one was ready to purchase it.
 It began to obtain value on October 12, 2009 when Martti Malmi, a Finnish developer, assisted Satoshi in his work on Bitcoin.
-They sold 5050 Bitcoins for $5.02 which equated 1 Bitcoin with the value of $0.0009 and that started the trend of Bitcoin exchange rate history.
+They sold 5050 Bitcoins for $5.02 which equated to 1 Bitcoin with the value of $0.0009 and that started the trend of Bitcoin exchange rate history.

 Bitcoin Exchange Rate History: Evolution

 From 2009 to 2013, the majority of the markets involving Bitcoins were in US Dollars.
 Nowadays, Bitcoin’s value is measured against various fiat currencies, for example, the American Dollars (BTCUSD), Chinese Yuan (BTCCNY), Euro (BTCEUR).
 Hence, Bitcoin shows superficially in as a like manner as any symbol traded on foreign exchange markets.
 Unlike fiat currencies, Bitcoin has no official fixed value; it only takes on the value of various averages on price feeds from global exchanges.
 Bitcoin’s value is estimated according to the last transaction performed on a specific exchange.
 That’s the reason one notices different prices on different exchanges at different times.
 Another answer to why Bitcoin takes on different and specific values at different times is “demand and supply”.

 Bitcoin Exchange Rate History: Facts